broadinstitute/gnomad-blog/content/changelog/2024-04-gnomad-v4-1-updates.md

 <!-- end_excerpt -->

 As part of gnomAD v4.1, we have added the following new features:
-- Browser display of non-UK Biobank (UKB) subset of gnomAD v4 exomes
+- Browser display of non-UK Biobank (non-UKB) subset of gnomAD v4 exomes
 - Supplementary files containing REVEL scores for variants in 2,414 transcripts that weren't scored in the v4.0 release
 - New joint exome + genome frequency resources with statistical tests flagging variants with [discrepant frequencies](https://gnomad.broadinstitute.org/help/combined-freq-stats)